Negative anchors can harm relationships

 Calibrated loops are part of the anchoring phenomenon in which emotions are instantly and automatically triggered by the behaviour of someone else.

-(We explore anchors and non-verbal communication in our NLP Core Skills workshops in the New Forest and at a recent workshop we explored these negative anchored loops in a little more detail and discussed how anchors can be especially damaging to close relationships.
+(We explore anchors and non-verbal communication in our NLP training courses in the New Forest and at a recent workshop we explored these negative anchored loops in a little more detail and discussed how anchors can be especially damaging to close relationships.
 This article is both a summary and a development of the explorations from this part of the workshop.)

 In close relationships we tend to react to quite small and subtle non-verbal signals from the other person; especially shifts in voice tonality or minute facial movements.
 And, because the emotional reaction of the other person is so unexpected and appears to be so irrational, there is a feeling of surprise and even of injustice.